-- Return of Company Property.
+Return of Company Property.
 An Eligible Employee will not be entitled to any severance under the Plan unless and until the Eligible Employee returns all Company Property.
 For this purpose, "Company Property" means all paper and electronic company documents (and all copies thereof) created and/or received by the Eligible Employee during his or her period of employment with the Company and other Company Property which the Eligible Employee had in his or her possession or control at any time, including, but not limited to, Company and/or Employer files, notes, drawings records, plans, forecasts, reports, studies, analyses, proposals, agreements, financial information, research and development information, sales and marketing information, operational and personnel information, specifications, code, software, databases, computer-recorded information, tangible property and equipment (including, but not limited to, leased vehicles, computers, computer equipment, software programs, facsimile machines, mobile telephones, servers), credit and calling cards, entry cards, identification badges and keys; and any materials of any kind which contain or embody any proprietary or confidential information of the Company and/or an Employer (and all reproductions thereof in whole or in part).
 As a condition to receiving benefits under the Plan, Eligible Employees must not make or retain copies, reproductions or summaries of any such Company Property.
-However, an Eligible Employee is not required to return his or her personal copies of documents evidencing the Eligible Employee's hire, termination, compensation, benefits and stock options and any other documentation received as a shareholder of the Company. - (b) Transition of Work.
-An Eligible Employee will not be entitled to any severance benefit under the Plan unless and until the Eligible Employee (1) has satisfactorily transitioned his or her work and information concerning his or her work to the Company to the extent reasonably requested in writing by the Company and (2) has provided the Company with all logins, passwords, passcodes and similar information created by the Eligible Employee for documents, email and electronic files that the Eligible Employee created or used on Company systems.
+However, an Eligible Employee is not required to return his or her personal copies of documents evidencing the Eligible Employee's hire, termination, compensation, benefits and stock options and any other documentation received as a shareholder of the Company.

+(1) has satisfactorily transitioned his or her work and information concerning his or her work to the Company to the extent reasonably requested in writing by the Company and (2) has provided the Company with all logins, passwords, passcodes and similar information created by the Eligible Employee for documents, email and electronic files that the Eligible Employee created or used on Company systems.